-At Omori Diamonds, one of the most exciting parts of our job is creating unique pieces of custom jewellery which feature rare and precious coloured gemstones.
+At Omori Diamonds inc., one of the most exciting parts of our job is creating unique pieces of custom jewelry which feature rare and precious coloured gemstones.
 Due to the popularity of the famous sapphire engagement rings worn by the royal families, we receive many request to create rings which feature ceylon sapphires of all colours.
 In the case of the ring we are showing you today, our client approached us with the idea of creating a custom emerald and diamond ring for his wife as an anniversary gift.
 As is often the case, we began the process by bringing in a variety of emeralds ranging in sizes and shapes for him to choose from.
 In this case our client chose the most beautiful one there.
 A rectangular cut emerald with a deep green colour.

 A bit about emeralds…

 Emeralds belong to a mineral family known as beryl and they exhibit a flat topped, hexagonal shape in their natural form.
 They score a 7.5-8 on the mohs scale of hardness which puts them as being slightly less hard than sapphires (with diamonds being the most hard substance).
 It is believed that the first emerald mines were in Ancient Egypt aroung 3500 BC, and as a result of their beauty, these stones were treasured by royalty.

 Like with other precious gemstones, emeralds are graded based on the 4 c’s of colour, clarity, cut and carat weight.
 When selecting the perfect emerald for a client, we make sure to take all factors into account so that we can be sure to help them choose the highest quality and largest stone within their given budget.